abmudd/Assembly/MuntjacAnalysis/README.md

 ```
 Usage: HiCbins_1Mb.py <in.mnd>
-Python script that extracts number of contacts per 1 Mb bin for the M. muntjak assembly from Juicer merged no dups output.
+This script extracts number of contacts per 1 Mb bin for the M. muntjak assembly from Juicer merged no dups output.
 ```

 ## 3. HiCbins_100kb.py

-Python script that extracts number of contacts per 100 kb bin for the M. muntjak assembly from mnd.
+Python script that extracts number of contacts per 100 kb bin for the M. muntjak assembly from Juicer merged no dups output.

 ### Prerequisite Python modules: